junokili/tuktuktours/README.md

 All content is the developer's own, unless otherwise accredited.
 Resurces used, but modified have come from:
-Code Institutue (DJango walkthrough project) e.g. javascript used for increment / decrement buttons,
+Code Institutue (DJango walkthrough project) e.g. javascript used for increment / decrement buttons, sort selector, python for basket tools and context, https://github.com/kalwalkden/django-materializecss-form https://djangocentral.com/creating-comments-system-with-django/

-https://github.com/kalwalkden/django-materializecss-form
-https://djangocentral.com/creating-comments-system-with-django/